 Step 1: Check the Hostname of Your Server

 Ensure that your server has a standard hostname (FQDN or Fully Qualified Domain Name), otherwise set it as follows (in this example, cPanel is the hostname, and Routerhosting.lan is the domain name):

 Step 2: Ensure the installation of Perl on Your Server

 cPanel is written in Perl, ensure that you have Perl installed on your server, otherwise run the command below to install it on your system.

 You do not have to run any commands to install it, there is an auto-installer script built for you.
 All you have to do is download the cPanel installer script with the cURL command, if you don’t have the cURL command installed, first install it like so.

 Step 4: Download and Run the Latest Installer

 Then download the latest installer script to the home directory.

 # curl -o latest -L https://securedownloads.cpanel.net/latest

 Now, run the auto installer script.
-Note that if you have logged in the server using SSH, we strongly recommend running cPanel auto installer script in screen mode, because it takes 40-60 mins to complete the installation depending on your server resources and Internet connection speeds.
+Note that if you have logged in the server using SSH, we strongly recommend running the cPanel auto installer script in screen mode, because it takes 40-60 mins to complete the installation depending on your server resources and Internet connection speeds.
 Wait for the installation process to complete.